prathameshdongarkar/neural_style_transfer/README.md

 ## Loss Functions

 NST optimizes the target image by minimizing a combined loss function that includes both content and style losses.

+## Implementation

+All the images were generated using the Adam optimizer rather than the L-BFGS optimizer used in the original paper due to lack of resources.
+The content losses were calculated using the conv4_2 layer of the vgg19 network and the style losses were calculated using the conv1_1, conv2_1, conv3_1, conv4_1 and conv5_1 layers.

 ## Intuition of the Model